electrafrost/tax-residency-to-network-residency/README.md

 moving to later stages - building the institutional, professional, and administrative infrastructure that makes negotiation possible - is the present task.

-The paper I am writing sets out the sequence and the design principles for that work.
+This paper sets out the sequence and design principles for that work.

 ## Author

 Electra Frost
-Chartered Tax Adviser (CTA), IPA Feloow, Global Certificate Public Accounting (FIPA, GCPA) Deputy President, Member Advisory Committee, Institute of Public Accountants Malaysia Founder, CREDU Academy and CREDU Platform
+Chartered Tax Adviser (CTA), Fellow and Global Certified Public Accountant (FIPA GCPA) Deputy President, Member Advisory Committee, Institute of Public Accountants Malaysia Founder, CREDU Academy and CREDU Platform
 Based at Network School, Forest City, Malaysia

 ## Status

-Working draft coming soon.
+Full paper to be published May 2026.
 Open to comment and contribution.

 ## Licence